LijinBS/ReactiveToDoAPP/README.md

 # ToDoApp

-This project is developed in reactive programming design pattern and MVC design pattern.
+This project is developed using reactive programming design patterns and MVC design patterns.
 A single store called app component store will be injected into all the components.
-When new task is added it will be injected into the state it will be update through the vm(view model).
+When a a new task is added, it will be injected into the state and updated through the VM (view model).

 ## Testing

 Unit testing is implemented using Jest.
-Testing is done through user prespective.
-Based on user interacion testing's are done.
+Testing is done from the user's perspective.
+Based on user interaction testing's done.

 ## Development server